Written By Guest Academic Writers: Arie Vw, Ralph F, Sam B, Napur D, Adam Y.

 The next ethical framework to look at is Utilitarianism.
 Utilitarianism involves deciding upon the greatest good for the greatest number of people.12 Actions are right if they advance the greatest good for the greatest number and wrong if they do not.
 The problem with utilitarianism is that it is difficult to determine what the greatest good for the greatest number actually is.
 In the case of the Washington Redskins, polls show that a majority of the team’s fans want to keep the team name as is.13 This suggests fans are concerned about losing the value they get from the Redskins’ traditions if the name is changed.
 Furthermore, there are significant commercial gains for sponsors and ownership from keeping the name since tradition is one of the key drivers of Redskins merchandise and memorabilia sales.
 This suggests keeping the name results in the greatest good for the greatest number, making it the ethical choice from a utilitarian perspective.

 Utilitarianism is actually more complex than a simple counting of numbers of people who would be benefited or harmed by an action.
 One also has to weigh the size of the benefits or harms to each person.
 There are very substantial costs to Native Americans from the use of the term Redskin.
 Redskin perpetuates the myth that Native Americans are somehow different and inferior to whites.
-Certainly legally different in terms of rights in Canada for example.
-The use of the term in professional sports makes racism seem socially acceptable.
+Certainly legally different in terms of treaty rights in Canada and the US in some cases for example.
+The use of the term in professional sports makes racism seem socially acceptable, if we believe that Redskin is a racist term.
 The harm from this stereotype is impossible to quantify since it affects some Native Americans more than others.
 As a result, a utilitarian approach to the ethical issue of the Washington Redskins name is ultimately inconclusive because one cannot tell whether keeping the name represents the greatest good for the greatest number.

 Utilitarianism is not the only ethical framework which is inconclusive on whether it is right to profit from the use of the term Redskin.
 Consequentialism is a philosophy that involves looking at the consequences of actions.
 If the consequences of an action are good then that action is ethical.
 The critical question then becomes: consequences for whom?
 The Washington Redskins name may have negative consequences for Native Americans who feel marginalized and insulted by the term.
 However, there may be positive consequences for owner Daniel Snyder in keeping the name and continuing to make lots of money.
 As a result, unless we clearly determine what lens we are going to use, a consequentialist perspective is not very helpful to determining if keeping the name is right or wrong.